 Main walls

 Repair category 1

-Notes No significant defects evident.
+Notes Cracked render noted around front door.

 Windows, external doors and joinery

 Repair category 2

 Notes Wet rot evident to timbers at the rear access door.
 It appears that the soffits are formed in asbestos material.
 Please 'Limitations to Inspection' for further details.
 Cracked glazing to rear vestibule.
-Loose handle to rear door.
 Some window units were stiff to open and require easing.
+Misting evident to glazed unit which is indicative of seal failure.